-Night owls will appreciate the reflective details on the hood and collar for extra visibility in low light conditions and a removable hood is another bonus.
-The Crew Trench is available in a range of pleasing neutrals, the navy and sage being our favourites.
+Night owls will appreciate the reflective details on the hood and collar for extra visibility in low-light conditions, and a removable hood is another bonus.
+The Crew Trench is available in a range of pleasing neutrals, the navy and sage being our favorites.
 A great winter coat for casual dressing.

 Gucci: Most stylish trench coat for men